autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## UniSurf

 UniSurf first finds the intersection of the surface and sample points around the surface.
 The sampling range starts from a large range and decrease to a small range during training.
 When no surface is found for a ray, it samples uniformly according to the near and far value of the ray.
-To train a unisurf model, you could run as:
+To train a UniSurf model, you could run as:
 ```
 ns-train unisurf --pipeline.model.sdf-field.inside-outside False sdfstudio-data --data data/sdfstudio-demo-data/dtu-scan65
 ```

 ## VolSDF
 VolSDF uses error-bound sampler [see the paper for details] and convert the sdf value to density and then use normal volume rendering.
-To train a unisurf model, you could run as:
+To train a VolSDF model, you could run as:
 ```
 ns-train volsdf --pipeline.model.sdf-field.inside-outside False sdfstudio-data --data data/sdfstudio-demo-data/dtu-scan65
 ```